Ankitraghav000/Docker/README.md

 - [arch=$(dpkg --print-architecture)]: Includes the system architecture (e.g., amd64).
 - signed-by=/usr/share/keyrings/docker-archive-keyring.gpg: Uses Docker's GPG key for package verification.
 - https://download.docker.com/linux/ubuntu $(lsb_release -cs) stable: URL leads to the specific location where Docker's stable version for your particular Ubuntu version can be downloaded and installed.
-- sudo tee /etc/apt/sources.list.d/docker.list: This information is saved in a new file to be used by the package manager.
+- sudo tee /etc/apt/sources.list.d/docker.List: This information is saved in a new file for the package manager to use.
 -  /dev/null: no output or feedback from the command is displayed to the user.<br>

 update the local package index once more.